 When my older brothers got married my father told them, "Now you must stop saying this is mine and start saying it is ours."
-The Anabaptists applied the same principle, not to marriage, but to baptism into the Lord's commune.
-Peter Walbot wrote:
+The first Anabaptists applied this principle, not only to marriage, but to baptism in the Lord's community.
+Peter Walpot wrote: